Code-Your-Future/node-status-code-api/README.md

      Error: expected 200 "OK", got 404 "Not Found"
 ```

-The failing tests should give you some ideas about how to proceed, so read them closely.
+These failing tests should give you some ideas about how to proceed, so read them closely.